 In its updated form, the TVL runs for nine months though (as with the NOW 3.0), the support becomes gradually available for only the especially badly hit SMEs.
 The first three months of the TVL, October to January 2021, require that SMEs have 30% revenue loss to be eligible.
 In the second three months, (January to March of 2021), SMEs with a 40% revenue loss are eligible, and from March to June 2021, those with 45% revenue loss are eligible.
 The amount of support offered does not change; 50% of fixed costs of an enterprise (up to a maximum of €90,000), is provided by the government.

 Sectors which fall under the TOG include the recreation sectors, the hotel, restaurant, café and bar sectors (HORECA), events, carnivals, theatres and stage performance sectors.
 SMEs and solo self-employed in these sectors may make use of this measure.

 In total the government aims to support 800,000 entrepreneurs in these sectors (some of which have already been helped by the TOG measure).
 The national government has set aside a budget of €1.4 billion for this measure.

 On the reference date 31 December 2020, there were about 48,000 companies that were awarded a TVL Q4 2020 by RVO.
-This is about two and a half percent of all companies.
-As with the TVL-1, the smaller companies in particular (up to 10 employees) made use of this scheme (85 percent of all users).
+This is about 2.5% of all companies.
+As with the TVL-1, the smaller companies in particular (up to 10 employees) made use of this scheme (85% of all users).
 Companies in the hotel and hospitality industry make the most use of this scheme in absolute and relative terms (Bedrijvenbeleid in beeld, 2021).